-The Freedom Programme is a 12-week rolling programme open to anybody who wishes to learn more about domestic abuse, whether they are in, or have left, an abusive relationship, and for those who have no plans to leave their partner.
+The Freedom Programme is a 12-week rolling programme open to women who wishes to learn more about domestic abuse, whether they are in, or have left, an abusive relationship, but also for those who have no plans to leave their partner.

 This is a 12-week course which aims to assist and equip any individual with the knowledge needed to recover from the effects of domestic abuse.
 To attend the course you need to be not currently with the abusive partner.

 We recognise the impact domestic abuse has on children and young people and the importance of supporting children from families where domestic abuse has been an issue.
 As a result we have two dedicated workers who work with children and young people in a range of areas.
 We also have a dedicated website for children and young people to access which can be found here.

 The DASH Project supports children who have witnesses or experienced domestic abuse in the home environment.
 This project predominantly helps in the intervention process of families experiencing domestic abuse.
 The Project is for anyone between 0 -16 years old.